 Given the long production history, BMW was able to perfect many aspects of the engine over the production lifetime.
-The engine even won top 10 best engines in both 2006 and 2007.
+The engine even won a spot on the Ward’s Top 10 Best Engines list in both 2006 and 2007.
 However, the N52 still has its fair share of common reliability problems.
 We’re going to address the 7 most frequent engine issues the N52 experiences.

 BMW N52 (328i, 528i) Engine Problems